GabrielMoreau/winsoft-main/README.md

 # WinSoft-Main - Main files for package build

+WinSoft is the acronym for Windows Software.
+WinSoft-Main helps you create packages
+(Zip archives with a built-in silent installer) of the latest versions of many standard Windows software.

-Each folder (except common) contains a software (or a coherent set of software) useful for users.
+Each folder (except the common folder) contains a piece of software (or a coherent set of software) that is useful to users.
-In each folder, there is a `Makefile` that will allow to build the OCS Inventory package.
+In each folder there is a `Makefile` which will build the OCS Inventory package which is just a Zip archive.
+Inside this archive, the DOS script `install.bat` starts the installation process, or uninstallation if it is an obsolete software package with `uninstall` in its name.

+With a little work, it would be quite easy to transform these Zip archives into WAPT packages.

 ```bash
 make